Categories

 Best Practices for Keeping Millennials Hooked to Account Onboarding

 Banking has gone digital, and when was the last time you went to a physical bank?
 Traditional brick-and-mortar banking is slowly becoming obsolete, over the last six months, 40% of Americans haven’t stepped foot in a traditional bank.
-Most generations are in the favor of digital banking as it saves time and offers all the features of traditional banking.
+Most generations are in favor of digital banking as it saves time and offers all the features of traditional banking.
 Millennials are taking the lead when it comes to using online banking, 47% of all millennials are relying on digital banking instead of traditional banking services.
 Millennials are more apt to adopt mobile banking, but they’re also the most likely ones to walk away if they don’t like the services.
 Almost 93% of all millennials abandon the customer onboarding process whenever they run into any trouble.

 Financial institutions have a huge opportunity to win all millennial customers by offering seamless mobile account opening, or digital account onboarding.
 Customers aren’t willing to sit through the cumbersome digital customer onboarding process.

 Identity verification is a vital process in the customer onboarding process and more than often the step where countless potential customers abandon the process because of the time and effort it requires.
 ID verification is important because that’s the step that will help banks determine which online customers are legit and which ones are fraudsters.
-By enhancing the number of fraudulent checks, banks can increase the chances of reducing the risk of fraud, this additional due diligence steps can also increase the level of friction during customer onboarding leading to an increased rate of abandonment.
+By enhancing the number of fraudulent checks, banks can increase the chances of reducing the risk of fraud, these additional due diligence steps can also increase the level of friction during customer onboarding leading to an increased rate of abandonment.

 According to a report by IBM, more than 75% of all millennials have no problem in leveraging biometric authentication for digital onboarding.
 This signifies that traditional ID verification methods like Knowledge-Based questions and Multi-Factor Authentication will no longer be relevant.
 Millennials are more than comfortable with mobile-based ID verification methods that are needed to prevent fraud.